leanspace/terraform-provider-leanspace/README.md

 - dashboards: it has one `leanspace_dashboards` resource with three widgets and linked to a node
 - remote agents: it has one `leanspace_remote_agents` resource, with one inbound and one outbond connectors.
 - access policies: it has one `leanspace_access_policies` resource, with two statements, one containing a global (`*`) action and one with specific actions.
-- members: it has a three `leanspace_members` resources, created recursively.
+- members: it has three `leanspace_members` resources, created recursively.
+- service accounts: it has three `leanspace_service_accounts` resources, created recursively.

 Finally there is the `imports` folder containing sample resources for each resource to test the import.